Check broadband availability at your new postcode

 Whether you need an engineer when moving homes depends on the type of broadband connection you're wanting at your new address.
 If you're moving to a property with the same type of connection and network already installed, you should just be able to plug in your router.
 But if you're switching to a new type – full fibre for example – you will usually need an engineer to install the necessary cabling.

-If you are just a) transferring your provider to a new address b) the home already has the necessary cabling in place c) you’ve told them the move date nice and early in advance, in theory you should be able to just plug in your router and get online with no problem.
+The fastest scenario will be if the home you’re moving to already has the necessary cabling in place – and you’ve told your provider about your move date and address well in advance.
+Then your new line can be activated remotely and you should be able to just plug in your router and get online.

 How can I get internet while waiting for installation?

-If you do need internet in your new home while waiting for your broadband to be installed or transferred, the easiest option is probably to get a mobile broadband connection as a temporary service.
+If you want internet in your new home while waiting for your broadband to be installed or transferred, the easiest option is to get a mobile broadband connection as a temporary service.

 Mobile broadband